 We have started the table with 1970.
 Why?
 Well it was the oil crisis of the 70’s which made the government first seriously think about reducing energy usage.
 The crisis drove changes in the 1976 Building Regulations which set minimum insulation levels for the first time.
 Before 1976 the standard cavity wall had not changed much since the end of the 19th Century.
 The violet highlight shows that walls and ceilings were the first areas that got a focus from the Building Regulations, with floors and windows following on later.
 Until 1994 you could still put a single glazed window in a house (u-value 4.8).
 When double glazing became a requirement the standard was set at 3.1 (what the double glazing industry could achieve at the time).
 In 2002 stricter regulations were introduced for windows for both new houses and also for replacement windows in existing houses.

-So what do these improvements mean for a typical house? – A 3-bedroomed House Example
+So what do these improvements mean for a typical house? – A 3-bedroom House Example

 Using the dimensions above gives us the following for our simplified 3-bedroomed house: